 Imagine you have a pair of jeans that you wear all the time.
 Because of the use, the material at the knees may start to thin.
 You may even find one day that there is a rip at the knee.

-Now that material has thinned, there’s not really any good material in that area to hold a stitch.
+Because that material has thinned so much, there’s not really any good material in that area to hold a stitch.
 You’d have to really reach far and gather material for stitches to hold, but that would look really odd and those jeans wouldn’t feel right on your leg anymore.

 However, you could put a patch beneath the rip.
 That patch would give you solid material to work with, and the knee of your jeans would feel pretty much like it used to.